 For questions and inquiries, please email us at email@example.com

 This website is open source and jointly maintained on GitHub.
 Contributions are always welcome.

 This project is collaborative effort supported by various grants and institutional funds.

 A grant from the German Federal Ministry of Education and Research (BMBF) funded the initial data acquisition as part of the US-German collaboration in computational neuroscience (CRCNS) project: Development of general high-dimensional models of neuronal representation spaces (Haxby / Ramagde / Hanke), co-funded by the BMBF and the US National Science Foundation (BMBF 01GQ1112; NSF 1129855).

-Moreover, development of data sharing technology used for dissemination and management of this dataset is supported by another US-German collaboration grant awarded to Halchenko and Hanke: DataLad: Converging catalogues, warehouses, and deployment logistics into a federated 'data distribution', also co-funded by BMBF (01GQ1411) and NSF (1129855).
+Development of data sharing technology used for dissemination and management of this dataset was funded by another US-German collaboration grant awarded to Halchenko and Hanke: DataLad: Converging catalogues, warehouses, and deployment logistics into a federated 'data distribution' — also co-funded by BMBF (01GQ1411) and NSF (1129855).

-The German federal state of Saxony-Anhalt and the European Regional Development Fund (ERDF), Project: Center for Behavioral Brain Sciences provided support for data acquisition hardware and personnel.
+The German federal state of Saxony-Anhalt with the The Otto-von-Guericke-University, Magdeburg, and the European Regional Development Fund (ERDF), Project: Center for Behavioral Brain Sciences provided support for data acquisition hardware and personnel.